wix-incubator/react-native-crash-course/docs/App.NativeModule.md

 Now back to XCode.

-Right Click RNNativeToastLibrary project file (with blue icon) choose **Add file to “RNNativeToastLibrary”**.
+Right Click RNNativeToastLibrary project file (with blue icon) choose **Add files to “RNNativeToastLibrary”**.

 In the popup window choose the 2 files and press the Add button, so now you can see the files in your project